TrifectaKS/planner-generator/README.md

 * Group
 * Other Figma scene node that contains children

-The plugin uses this selected node as the source for the generated copies.
+The plugin uses these selected nodes as the source for the generated copies.

 ### Important

-You must select **exactly one template** before clicking Generate.
+You must select **at least one template** before clicking Generate.

 ---

-# 6. Date Formatting
+# 8. Date Formatting

 The plugin automatically replaces the contents of the date layers.